 Name Example Additive description products Aspartame Sugar Artificial sweetener associated with substitutes, diet headaches, dizziness, rashes, depression, etc. sodas, etc. Brominated vegetable oil Sodas, etc. It is used as emulsifier and clouding agent.
 (BVO) Bromate, its main ingredient, is a poison.
 Butylated hydroxytoluene Cheese/cereal Prevents rancidity in food and is added to (BHT)/butylated packaging food packaging.
 Slows the transfer of the hydroxyanisole (BHA) nerve impulses and affects sleep, weight in test animals, and aggressiveness.
 Citrus red dye #2 Oranges Used to color oranges.
 A probable carcinogen.
 The US FDA has recommended its banned.
 Monosodium glutamate Processed and A flavor enhancer that may cause heart (MSG) packaged food. palpitations, headaches, and nausea.
 Fast food.
-Nitrites Wine and cured Used as preservatives, nitrites and have been meats. associated with cancer and birth defects and also form cancer-causing compounds in the a GI tract.
-Saccharin Sugar An artificial sweetener and may be substitutes, diet carcinogenic. sodas, etc. Sulfites Shrimp, dried Used as a preservative in foods, and have fruits, frozen been linked to over four deaths as reported to potatoes FDA in the US.
-1 ertiary Candy bars, fast It is extremely toxic even in low doses and butyhydroquinone toods, and has been associated with childhood (TRHQ) baking sprays behavioral problems.
+Nitrites Wine and cured Used as preservatives, nitrites and have been meats. associated with cancer and birth defects and also form cancer-causing compounds in the G GI tract.
+Saccharin Sugar An artificial sweetener and may be substitutes, diet carcinogenic.
+S16.4 sodas, etc. Used as a preservative in foods and have Sulfites - · Used as a preservative in foods, and have fruits, frozen been linked to over four deaths as reported to Tortion potatoes FDA in the US.
+Tertiary Candy bars, fast It is extremely toxic even in low doses and butyhydroquinone foods, and has been associated with childhood (TBHQ) baking sprays behavioral problems.